wootfish/theseus.dht/docs/index.md

 The `sybil` optional argument, if included, should map to 0 or 1 depending on whether the querying peer believes a Sybil attack targeting this address is taking place.
 This is essentially a hint to the queried peer that they should attempt to verify this claim and [take appropriate action](#sybil-resistance).

 The `tags` optional argument should map to a list of desired tags for the submitted data.
 Only [a couple tags are currently supported](#data-tags).
+If unsupported tags are requested, the query should not fail: instead, the queried peer should just populate the corresponding value fields with empty bytestrings.

+The `t` optional argument allows the querier to request a storage duration for their data.
+This may or may not be honored, at the query recipient's discretion.
+The recommended behavior is to set data storage durations as the minimum of this key's value (if given) and some internally-computed default duration.

 Arguments: `{"addr": "<20-byte address>", "data": <bytes>, "tags": ["tag1", "tag2"], "sybil": <bool>}`